WithPrecedent/wonka/README.md

 Or, conversely, if you wanted to always return a class (and ignore any parameters), you could add the `Classer` mixin instead.

 Here is a real-world example using a different type of factory: the `Sourcerer`.
 It works by calling creation class methods based on the type of data passed to the `create` method.
-This example is adapted from the [bobbie](https://github.com/WithPrecedent/bobbie) package, which offers a flexible system for project configuration settings.
+This example is adapted from the [bobbie](https://github.com/WithPrecedent/bobbie) library, which offers a flexible system for project configuration settings.

 ```python
 from __future__ import annotations